 In any case, your best bet will always be to pair a LifeSpan DT3 treadmill base with a separate adjustable-height desk.
 The ModTable and Thermodesk lines of desks are comparable in price to a LifeSpan DT5, but are easily adjustable and can support keyboard trays.

-This is our favorite part of the LifeSpan treadmill desk product line since no other manufacturer offers it.
-LifeSpan’s acclaimed Fitness Club membership – a $69.95/year value – is included FREE with every treadmill base or integrated treadmill desk purchase.
+LifeSpan’s Fitness Club membership – a $69.95/year value – is included FREE with every treadmill base or integrated treadmill desk purchase.
 See our full LifeSpan Fitness Club Review for all the details.

 Second most popular treadmill desk line after the Steelcase Walkstation but much more affordable and clearly the value leader.
 TR1200 and TR5000 are rock solid treadmill bases for individual and department/shared use, respectively, and earn our Experts' Choice designations.
 High user ratings except in a couple of areas.